Boundedness for proper conflict-free and odd colorings: Boundedness and bipartite graphs

 To see~\eqref{it:circl:iv}, note that, by Lemma~\ref{lem:nested}, we can color~$A$ with~$3$ colors.
 Now for every interval~$I_w \in \cI$ of size two, color the corresponding vertex~$w \in B$ with a color different from the two colors used in~$I_w$.
 Color all remaining vertices of~$B$ with color~$4$.
-This is an odd coloring for~$H_k$. \end{proof}
+This is a proper odd coloring for~$H_k$. \end{proof}

-While we have separated odd and proper conflict-free chromatic numbers on the class of circle graphs, the following remains open.
+While we have separated proper odd and conflict-free chromatic numbers on the class of circle graphs, the following remains open.

 \begin{question} Are circle graphs $\chio$-bounded? \end{question}

 In order to answer this question, it is sufficient to study whether bipartite circle graphs have bounded odd chromatic number.
 For this, representation of such graphs through spanning trees of planar graphs, due to de Fraysseix~\cite[Proposition 6]{deF1981}, may possibly be helpful.